macielandre/graphql/README.md

 # graphql
-Simple graphql api.
-Using express in node js
+Project to experience how to use graphql in an api.